Learning how to 3D print has never been easier!

 A great example of this is shoe company Camper.
 In-house 3D printing has allowed them to transform their nearly month and a half long modeling and designing process into an operation that takes only several days.

-Beginner’s Guide to 3D Printing: How To Get Started
+3D Printing For Beginners: How To Get Started

 So, what do you need to get started with 3D printing?
 Your specific needs will depend on why and what you want to print, but in general, there are three considerations for getting started: